March 13, 2020

 The good news is that people not in these categories have much less risk of a severe impact if they contract the coronavirus.
 Nonetheless, we are taking prudent actions to reduce health risks for everyone who visits Sunrise Ranch.

 We are closely monitoring the information from the U.S. Centers for Disease Control and Prevention (“CDC”) and health officials.
 Many of our decisions are based on their guidance on cleaning and sanitation designed to prevent the spread of the virus.

 Executive Chef Barrett Barth has a deep professional background that includes extensive training in health and sanitation.
 His kitchen has consistently earned the highest ratings from the Larimer County Health Department.
 We serve nutrient-dense food that helps to build healthy immune systems.
 He is now taking these additional steps:

-For 2020, we are offering takeout meals to be picked up by our guests who want to avoid dining with a large group of people.
+Continuing in 2021, we are offering takeout meals to be picked up by our guests who want to avoid dining with a large group of people.

 Our cleaning staff is taking these steps:

 º Wash hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing the nose, coughing, or sneezing